What is the Honors program?

-The Mission of the Honors Program states, “The OTC Honors Program provides academically motivated high achieving students who conduct themselves in a responsible and respectful manner the opportunity to develop their full potential through collaboration with a designated community of scholars and enhanced/additional learning environments and opportunities.”
+The Mission of the Honors program states, “The OTC Honors program provides academically motivated high achieving students who conduct themselves in a responsible and respectful manner the opportunity to develop their full potential through collaboration with a designated community of scholars and enhanced/additional learning environments and opportunities.”
 The students, alongside the instructor, lead the learning and the direction of the course.
 Honors students are active, engaged, invested participants alongside their peers.
-The Honors Program and Phi Theta Kappa are separate entities – they collaborate for some events and activities but are not the same.
+The Honors program and Phi Theta Kappa are separate entities; however, they collaborate for some events and activities.

 New OTC Students (less than 12 college hours)